ibm-cloud-docs/storage-scale/faq.md

 Yes, the current version of the {{site.data.keyword.scale_short}}offering supports multiple key_pair that provide access to all the nodes that are part of the cluster.

-## Can I use my own resource group to configure the resources?
+## Can you use own resource group to configure the resources?
 {: #resource-group-configure-resources}
 {: faq}

 Yes, you can provide the resource group of your choice for the deployment of your cluster's VPC resources.
-Due to the use of trusted profiles in this offering, you must ensure that all of the `key_pair` values that are specified in the deployment values are created in the same resource group.
+Due to the use of trusted profiles in this offering, you must ensure that all the `key_pair` values that are specified in the deployment values are created in the same resource group.

 ## Which operating system versions are supported for the images used for the compute and storage nodes in Storage Scale?
 {: #supported-operating-systems}